gregorio-project/gregorio/debian/README.md

  * Launchpad automatically builds the binary packages, so only source packages has to be uploaded
  * it doesn't accept non-Ubuntu distribution, so you have to put an Ubuntu version in the source package
- * you need to sign the package; for this, you need to have a GPG key (`gpg --gen-key` shoud be enough), and
+ * you need to sign the package; for this, you need to have a GPG key (`gpg --gen-key` shoud be enough), and have it uploaded on your launchpad account

 Once you know what you're doing, run